ValveSoftware/steam-for-linux/README.md

 ----------------------------------
 Steam for Linux requires the following:

-- 1 GHz Pentium 4 or AMD Opteron with 512 megabytes of RAM and 5 gigabytes of hard drive space, or better
+- 1 GHz Pentium 4 or AMD Opteron with x86-64 (AMD64) instruction set
+- 512 megabytes of RAM and 5 gigabytes of hard drive space, or better
 - Internet connection (Cable/DSL speeds recommended)
 - Latest Ubuntu LTS, fully updated
+- 64-bit (x86-64, AMD64) Linux kernel
+- 64-bit (x86-64, AMD64) *and* 32-bit (i386, IA32) graphics drivers and glibc
 - Latest graphics driver
 - NVidia driver support - For recent cards (e.g. series 8), you will need to install 310.x.
 For older cards, driver 304.x supports the NVidia 6 and 7 GPU series.
 To access these drivers, first update your cache and then install the specific [driver](https://support.steampowered.com/kb_article.php?ref=8509-RFXM-1964) you need from the list in Additional Drivers.
 - AMD driver support - For recent cards (e.g. series 5 and above), we recommend installing the 12.11 driver.
 For older cards, Catalyst 13.1 Legacy supports the HD 2400 Pro card and is the latest for the 2 and 4 GPU series.